ecamp/ecamp3/CONTRIBUTING.md

 #### Code formatting :art:

-We use cs-fixer for PHP and ESLint and Prettier for Javascript to ensure a common code style.
+We use cs-fixer for PHP and ESLint and Prettier for Javascript, HTML & CSS to ensure a common code style.
 Make sure your code is auto-formatted before committing and pushing to the repository.
 We recommend to [configure your IDE](https://github.com/ecamp/ecamp3/wiki/installation-development-windows#code-auto-formatting) such that your code is auto-formatted on save.

 Alternatively you can